code64Zmafi0/QuerySeek/README.md

     - SearchByContainer - search current type entities in parents hierarchy (parents must be found in the Search block above)
     - Select - performs forced addition of entities of the target type based on the passed ids
     - AppendChilds - use to force adding entities by parent
-    - AppendChilds - use to force adding entities by parent in containers
+    - AppendChildsByContainers - use to force adding entities by parent in containers
 - Override GetLinkedEntityMatchMiltipler(byte entityType, byte linkedType) for flexible scoring mathes of linked entities
 - Override GetPhraseTypeMultipler(byte phraseType) for flexible scoring by phrase types
-- Override OnLinkedEntityMatched(Key entityKey, Key linkedKey) to add individual sorting rules if linked entity is match
-- Override OnEntityProcessed(EntityMatchesBundle entityMatchesBundle) to add individual sorting rules
-- Override ResultVisionFilter(byte type, IEnumerable<EntityMatchesBundle> result) to filter the results that will be output as a result
+- Override TypeBundlePreprocessing(TContext context, byte type, IEnumerable<EntitySearchResult> result) to add rules or filter the results that will be output as a result
+- Override PostProcessing(TContext context, IOrderedEnumerable<EntitySearchResult> result) for additional final sorting

 **Search**